Up to 50% off sofas & mattresses — limited‑time deals.

 Luonto Sofa Reviews (2026)

-I tested four Luonto sleeper sofas—the Monika Queen, Belton Queen Power, Delta Full XL Sleeper Sectional, and Elliot Queen Sleeper Sectional—to see how they work as daily seating and as guest beds.
-The conversion feels precise and sturdy, but two things decide whether one fits your home: the opening clearance and the seat depth.
+We tested four Luonto sleeper sofas—the Monika Queen, Belton Queen Power, Delta Full XL Sleeper Sectional, and Elliot Queen Sleeper Sectional—to see how they handle daily seating and overnight guests.
+In our hands-on testing, two things mattered most: how much room each one needed to open and how the seat depth felt in normal use.

 Product Overview